 Hester looked at his watch.
 Fifteen minutes to go.
 “They’ll be fine!”
 He felt his stomach lurch.
 I have to do this.
 He slammed his foot down on the accelerator and the car in front buckled up, swinging out of the way and smashing into another vehicle.
 Someone inside was shrieking hysterically.
 With his foot still hard on the accelerator, his ears closed to shouting and screaming, the fire engine bulldozed cars aside until it reached the accident spot.
-He could see blood over one windscreen and people in the back of the other car, motionless.
+He could see blood all over one windscreen and people in the back of the other car, motionless.
 He kept his foot down, the unstoppable force meeting the immovable object syndrome, he reflected grimly.
 What happens?
 The unstoppable force stops and the immovable object moves.
-With the engine roaring like a beast possessed, the now-wrecked front of his vehicle ploughed the mangled cars off the intersection, leaving a channel behind, into which those still undamaged enough to drive, sped through.
+With the engine roaring like a beast possessed, the now-wrecked front of the fire engine suddenly lurched forwards, ploughing the mangled cars off the intersection.
+It left a channel behind, into which drivers whose vehicles were still undamaged enough to drive, sped through.

 One of those was Alexa Rogers, an attractive barrister in her late twenties.
-Popular and wealthy she wasn’t hanging around for anyone.
-She’d not spent seven years studying, not to mention being the butt of sexual innuendo, assault even, on occasion, to get burned alive in her car!
-No, she was heading for the hills.
+Popular and wealthy, she wasn’t hanging around for anyone.
+No, she hadn’t spent seven years studying, not to mention being the butt of sexual innuendo, assault even, on occasion, to get burned alive in her car!
+She was heading for the hills.
 Well, Lavender Hill to be precise.
-To her surprise the roads were running freely all the way there, the traffic going just one way – away from the financial district.
+To her surprise, the roads were running freely all the way there, the traffic going just one way – away from the City, London’s financial district.
 A few hundred others must have had the same idea as her, she realised, as she hit congestion at the bottom of the hill.

-She managed to park, then half-walked, half-ran up the hill, passing anxious families with crying children in tow.
+With relief, Alexa managed to find a parking space, then half-walked, half-ran up the hill, passing anxious families with crying children in tow.
 She kept her eyes fixed towards the trees at the top, signifying the park entrance.
 She wasn’t stopping to reassure anyone.
-She checked her phone.
-Ten minutes to go.
+Checking her phone, she saw there were just ten minutes to go.

-A crowd was gathered on the heath at the top to watch the spectacle from a safe distance, several miles away.
+A crowd was gathered on the heath at the top to watch the spectacle from a safe distance.
 Samantha Lacey hugged her husband, Tom.
 She spoke anxiously.
 “They’re saying it’ll be here in five minutes.”
 They looked down at the panorama below.
-Neat rows of red-roofed Victorian houses, then the wide silver ribbon of the river Thames, and in the far distance to their left, barely visible, the grey line of London Bridge.
+Neat rows of red-roofed Victorian houses, then the wide, silver ribbon of the river Thames, and in the far distance to their left, barely visible, the grey line of London Bridge.
 Beyond that, almost invisible brown dots, lay the Houses of Parliament and Big Ben.

 She pointed.
 “Oh my God, look!”

 A gasp went up as a silver pencil-like object flew from their right, low above the river, engines screaming.
 Everyone watched, transfixed, as it disappeared out of sight to the left.
 Samantha gripped Tom’s hand tightly.
-She noticed his was wet with sweat.
-Then a distant deep echoing thud and … nothing.
+She noticed it was wet with sweat.
+Then a distant deep, echoing thud and … nothing.

 The crowd stood, silent and expectant.
 Thirty seconds.
 One minute.
 Two minutes.
 Tension evaporated.
 It was a dud, Tom realised.
 After all that, the terrorists’ hacking skills had turned back a dud!
 The news went around the crowd.
 He hugged Samantha and they laughed for the first time that morning.
 “We can all go home!”